rails/rails/guides/source/active_storage_overview.md

 `rails active_storage:install` to generate a migration that creates these tables.
 Use `rails db:migrate` to run the migration.

+WARNING: `active_storage_attachments` is a polymorphic join table that stores your model's class name.
+If your model's class name changes, you will need to run a migration on this table to update the underlying `record_type` to your model's new class name.

 Declare Active Storage services in `config/storage.yml`.
 For each service your application uses, provide a name and the requisite configuration.
 The example below declares three services named `local`, `test`, and `amazon`: